|

 goods and services appeal to them, and before other competing

+companies fish them.
 Fundamentally, we must never lose sight

-1. Consumers make all sorts of needs,
+that: 1.
+Consumers make all sorts of needs,

-purchasing.
+wants, value, branding and quality assessments beforepurchasing.
 How does your offering stack up?
 Do you ask them?

 2. Tailoring offerings through segmentation,